mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step6.md

-# Step 6 Working with GraphQL fragments
+# Step 6: Working with GraphQL Fragments

-In [step 4](./Step4.md) and [Step 5](./Step5.md) you have create a basic query.
-Both queries returned the same field and the definition for the fields was duplicated for one query to the next.
-This is of course not very maintainable.
+In [Step 4](./Step4.md) and [Step 5](./Step5.md), you have created a basic query.
+Both queries returned the same fields, and the definition for the fields was duplicated from one query to the next.
+This is, of course, not very maintainable.
 Fortunately, GraphQL has a solution for this in the form of fragments.

 When specifying a fragment you need to specify for which type the fragment should work.
 The body of the fragments contains all the fields that you want to return.